 Of the now 101 countries I have been to, I will go so far as to say that Madagascar is one of the slowest and most uncomfortable countries to travel around in the entire world.

 Update: Good News, While flying domestic inside Madagascar used to be rediculous expensive, there now a new local budget airline in Madagascar.

-Air Madagascar has created a subsidiary just for domestic flight and it’s called Tsaradia ( Air Madagascar + Air Austral + Ewa Air).
+Air Madagascar has created a subsidiary just for a domestic flight, and it’s called Tsaradia ( Air Madagascar + Air Austral + Ewa Air).
 Domestic flight now costs 100 to 115 EUR one way i/o 400 EUR before.

 So if you find traveling around South East Asia, India, or mainland Africa uncomfortable, Madagascar is definitely not for you.
 But if you like a bit of adventure and have plenty of time, Madagascar is definitely the place to go.

 I stayed 16 days in Madagascar and travelling around the island took A LOT more time than I was expecting, so I wasn’t able to visit even half the places I wanted to before I left home.

 If you want to cover big parts of the country in a small amount of time, the only way is to rent a 4WD car with a driver for 65 USD + fuel a day.